isabelamihai/Basketball-scorecard/README.md

 # Basketball-scorecard
-The app is a game scorecard that adds points for 2 teams using 3 buttons linked to 3 functions.
+The app is a simple game scorecard that allows users to add points for two teams using three buttons, each linked to a dedicated scoring function.

 ## Used tehnologies